 Criteria

-Any deaf CYP should be considered a candidate for a Radio Aid.
+Any deaf CYP should be considered a candidate for an assistive listening device.

 The Quality Standards for the use of personal radio aids